- 18 years of age or above

 - Sophomore standing or above at the start of the program

-The CIEE Global Institutes offer a unique opportunity for students to build their ideal program from six locations in order to maximize immersion and intensive study.
-The Global Institutes offers an Open Campus model which allows students to study in one or more of the following locations; Berlin, Copenhagen, London, Madrid, Paris, and Rome.
-Students choose two or three academic blocks, which are 6 weeks in length, from any combination of the five locations offered.
-Select your academic track from five diverse options and then choose electives from a wide range of offerings.
+The CIEE: Open Campus program, formerly called CIEE Global Institutes, offers a unique opportunity for students to build their ideal program from seven locations in order to maximize immersion and intensive study.
+The CIEE: Open Campus program offers an open campus model which allows students to study in one or more of the following locations: Berlin, Copenhagen, Dublin, London, Madrid, Paris, and Rome.
+Students choose two or three academic blocks, which are 6 weeks in length, in a combination of the six locations offered.

 Academic Year: mid August - mid May